 The key parameter takes a function that extracts a comparison key from each element.
 This is how you sort by custom criteria:

-The tuple trick for multi-key sorting is very powerful.
+The tuple trick handles multi-key sorting cleanly.
 Python compares tuples lexicographically, so (len(w), w) sorts by length first, then alphabetically for words of the same length.

 To sort one key ascending and another descending, negate the ascending key (for numbers) or reverse the sort: